 Nostos, at A Dangerous Field, Magdalen Road Studios, 16th October - 16th November 20 - Nostos (homecoming), is a collaborative photographic work, working with Vicky Vergou.
 The work is part of a project concerning how artists use photography to explore or subvert their ‘field’, or to record and research their subject.
 Due to the pandemic the work was transferred to an online exhibition, the full exhibition will now take place in 2021.
 Curated and edited by Cally Shadbolt, Catalina Renjifo and Lucas McLaughlin

-research, entitled Life Saving, a series of gestures during a residency located at Three Cliff's Bay in The Gower, South Wales, 2014
+Life Saving, a series of gestures during a residency located at Three Cliff's Bay in The Gower, South Wales, 2014

 Valuable words: Allowing for uncertainty, play, meandering through words and ideas, listening to what may be beneath the surface, ecologies of experience in relationship with animals, plants, other objects and the land.

-• Didcot, England, United Kingdom
+• Oxfordshire, United Kingdom